johnpatrick254/johnpatrick254/README.md

 </p>

- - ✨  Software Engineer based in the Nairobi Kenya
+ - ✨  Software Engineer based in the Nairobi, Kenya
  - 📫  Former Research Biologist who pays high attention to details, numbers, and objectives requirements
  - 💬  Currently learning and practicing OOP and Typescript